Vomiting

 Digestive Disorders

 Dogs, like people, can have sensitive stomachs that are easily upset or they can literally be able to eat anything without having any troubles at all.
 Some breeds are known for having problems with digestion and if you have a dog that does seem to be very sensitive to changes in foods or with problems with vomiting or diarrhea it is important to talk to your vet immediately to determine if this is just a simple food related problem or if it may be the signs of problems such as worms or more serious health conditions.
 Most puppies and dogs will have some problems when types, amounts and even brands of foods are being changed or adjusted.
 Typically these conditions include food refusal, diarrhea and excessive flatulence.
 While unpleasant, there is little that can be done to correct these issues until the dog's digestive system has adjusted to the new food, which can take as little as two or three days or as long as a week or more.
-One way to minimize the chance of these conditions occurring is to very gradually change foods, rather that just suddenly feeding a new food or brand. [...]
+One way to minimize the chance of these conditions occurring is to very gradually change foods, rather than just suddenly feeding a new food or brand. [...]

 Heatstroke